gracimarch/gracimarch/README.md

 ## 🧁 Let's connect!

-If you're curious about my projects, eager to collaborate, or just want to chat about web development, I'd love to hear from you!
+If you're curious about my projects, eager to collaborate, or just want to chat, I'd love to hear from you!

 - [LinkedIn](https://www.linkedin.com/in/gracimarch/)
 - [E-mail](mailto:gracianamarch1@gmail.com)